 No important measures have been taken since the new government took office; it has mainly focused on the renegotiation of the national foreign debt.
-However, since March 2020, the covid-19 pandemic has monopolised the political agenda.
-Some time will pass until we can assess exactly where we are standing not only regarding the health of the national economy but also with respect of future investments in infrastructure and real estate in our country.
+Further, since March 2020, the covid-19 pandemic has monopolised the political agenda.
+Some time will have to pass before we can assess exactly where we stand not only regarding the health of the national economy, but also with respect to future investments in infrastructure and real estate in our country.

 1 Pedro Nicholson is a partner and Delfina Calabró is an associate at Beccar Varela.